-Division 26.5 Experimental and light sport aircraft and Australian registered aircraft relevant aircraft means 1 of the following:
+Division 26.5 Flight instruments - experimental, light sport and certain other aircraft relevant aircraft means 1 of the following:

 26.13 Application - VFR flight requirements do not apply to certain light sport aircraft

 - (a) a light sport aircraft for which a special certificate of airworthiness has been issued and is in force under regulation 21.186 of CASR; - (b) a light sport aircraft for which an experimental certificate has been issued and is in force under paragraph 21.191 (j) or (k) of CASR. - (2) Sections 26.06 and 26.07 do not apply to a relevant aircraft if the aircraft is fitted with equipment which provides the pilot with the same flight and navigation information as would be provided through compliance with section 26.06 or 26.07, as the case may be.